 - 1. Penalty for cheating: If a team member is found cheating or breaking the Fair Play rule (see Section 3.7.3), the team will be automatically disqualified of the running test, and a penalty of 500 points is handed out.
 The Technical Committee (TC) may also disqualify the team for the entire competition. - 2.
 Penalty for faking robots: If a team starts a test, but it does not solve any of the partial tasks (and is obviously not trying to do so), a penalty of 250 points is handed out.
 The decision is made by the referees and the monitoring TC member. - 3.
-Extra penalty for collision: In case of major, (grossly) negligent collisions the Technical Committee (TC) may disqualify the team for a test (the team receives 0 points), or for the entire competition. - 4.
-Not showing up as referee or jury member: If a team does not provide a referee or jury member (being at the Arena on time), the team receives a penalty of 250 points, and will be remembered for qualification decisions in future competitions.
+Extra penalty for collision: In case of major, (grossly) negligent collisions the Technical Committee (TC) may disqualify the team for a test (the team receives $\theta$ points), or for the entire competition. - 4.
+Not showing up as referee or jury member: If a team does not provide a referee or jury member (being at the Arena on time), the team receives a penalty of 250 points, and will be remembered for qualification decisions in future competitions. - Jury members missing a performance to evaluate are excluded from the jury, and the team is disqualified from the test (receives $\theta$ points).

-Jury members missing a performance to evaluate are excluded from the jury, and the team - Jury members missing a performance to evaluate are excluded from the jury, and the team is disqualified from the test (receives θ points). - 5.
-Modifying or altering standard platform robots: If any unauthorized modification is found on a Standard Platform League robot, the responsible team will be immediately disqualified for the entire competition while also receiving a penalty of 500 points in the overall score.
+5. Modifying or altering standard platform robots: If any unauthorized modification is found on a Standard Platform League robot, the responsible team will be immediately disqualified for the entire competition while also receiving a penalty of 500 points in the overall score.
 This behavior will be remembered for qualification decisions in future competitions.